pdb2gmx finds OXT in non-terminal non-standard amino acid

 claimed to be found in each chain by pdb2gmx.

-#1 Updated by Justin Lemkul almost 7 years ago
+#1 Updated by Justin Lemkul about 7 years ago

 Debug information from pdb2gmx indicates that the problematic atom is O2, which in "chain_A0.pdb" (debug output) is assigned an "OXT" name:

 ATOM 2553 C2 CRO A 331 -10.726 6.753 -22.143 1.00 0.00 C

 ATOM 2554 OXT CRO A 331 -11.108 5.574 -21.819 1.00 0.00 O